TimMacy/YouTubeAlchemy/README.md

   - Automatically Open Comments, Only Works with Tab View Enabled
   - Automatically Enable Timestamps in Transcript Panels
   - Highlight Active Section in Transcript Panels
+  - Automatically Enable Subtitles When Muted
+  - Show Subtitles for 10 Seconds When Rewinding with "J"
   - Maintain 1x Playback Speed for Music Videos
   - Use Enhanced Bitrate for 1080p Videos, Premium Required
   - Persistent Progress Bar with Chapter Markers and SponsorBlock Support—Even in Fullscreen